-Though the emerging Italian brand is still in its infancy, Palm Angels is quickly turning heads.
-Originally a photography project for Francesco Ragazzi (better known as the art director at Moncler), the label takes inspiration from the skateboarders of Venice and Manhattan beaches in L.A., after whom the project is named.
+Although the emerging Italian brand is still in its infancy, Palm Angels is quickly turning heads.
+Originally a photography project for Francesco Ragazzi (better known for his work as the art director of Moncler), the label takes inspiration from the skateboarders of Venice and Manhattan Beaches in LA, after which the project is named.

-Though earlier collections left a lot to be desired, the brand has quickly developed and successfully channelled stylistic elements similar to those of its contemporaries, including extended cuts, camouflage patterns and a fearless blend of streetwear, high-fashion and contemporary style.
+Earlier collections left a lot to be desired, but the brand has developed quickly and successfully channeled stylistic elements similar to those of its contemporaries, including extended cuts, camouflage patterns, and a fearless blend of streetwear, high fashion, and contemporary style.

-Part grunge, part catwalk and part Dogtown, the label has laid itself out as one to watch for 2017.
+Part-grunge, part-catwalk, part-Dogtown — the label has laid itself out as one to watch in the years ahead.

-Launched in 2013 by Loris Messina and Simon Rizzo, Sunnei is a young Italian brand in all senses.
+Launched in 2013 by Loris Messina and Simone Rizzo, Sunnei is a young Italian brand in every sense.
 The designs are modern, the cuts are contemporary, and you can see the influence of streetwear and street culture throughout the brand’s collections.

-Indeed, their aesthetic is not dissimilar to those of Gosha Rubchinskiy or A-COLD-WALL*, but there’s also a mix of art and culture in every piece that would look at home in the collection of a Scandinavian brand like Soulland or Wood Wood.
-This isn’t Italian opulence or rustic charm – it’s laid-back cool done very well.
+The aesthetic is not dissimilar to those of Gosha Rubchinskiy or A-COLD-WALL*, but there’s also a mix of art and culture in every piece that would look at home among the collections of Scandinavian brands such as Soulland or Wood Wood.
+This isn’t Italian opulence or rustic charm, it’s laid-back cool done very well.

 I know what you’re thinking: Moncler is French, right?
-This is true: the brand’s name is an abbreviation of the Grenoble village Monestier-de-Clermont, and it’s difficult to think of Moncler without imagining well-heeled French families skiing in the alps.
+This is true: the brand’s name is an abbreviation of village near Grenoble, Monestier-de-Clermont, and it’s difficult to think of Moncler without imagining well-heeled French families skiing in the Alps.

-However, Moncler was bought out in 2003 by Remo Ruffini, and it was Ruffini who really pushed Moncler from being a high-end outdoors brand to an iconic symbol of the great outdoors.
+However, Moncler was bought out in 2003 by Remo Ruffini, and it was Ruffini who really pushed Moncler from high-end outdoor brand to an iconic symbol of the great outdoors.

-Though the brand was acquired in full by its South-Korean subsidiary in 2007, FILA is one of the oldest (and largest) Italian sportswear brands, with a rich history to go with it.
+The brand was acquired in full by its South Korean subsidiary in 2007, yet FILA is one of the oldest (and largest) Italian sportswear brands, with a rich history to go with it.

-For the first few decades of operation, the brand made mountaineering equipment.
-However, in the 1970s it ventured into the world of tennis and quickly found comfort in what would come to be known as the sportswear industry.
-Though the brand might have fallen out of favor with the streetwear crowd, FILA’s name in the late ’80s and early ’90s was synonymous with wealth.
+For its first few decades, the brand made mountaineering equipment.
+However, in the ’70s it ventured into the world of tennis and quickly found comfort in what would come to be known as the sportswear industry.
+Although the brand might have fallen out of favor with the streetwear crowd, FILA’s name in the late ’80s and early ’90s was synonymous with wealth.

-Capitalizing on its Italian roots and a then-untapped well of potential in creating “luxury sportswear,” FILA was arguably one of the first companies to bring high-fashion prices to street-level fashion, and this formula made it a popular choice amongst rappers, dealers and all of the other usual suspects.
+Capitalizing on its Italian roots and a then-untapped well of potential in “luxury sportswear,” FILA was arguably one of the first companies to bring high-fashion prices to street-level fashion, and this formula made it a popular choice among rappers, dealers, and all the other usual suspects.

-Its subsequent journey from the upper echelons to being an affordable alternative is a fascinating one, and Gary Warnett’s article on the subject is a must-read for any streetwear historians.
+Its subsequent journey from upper echelons to affordable alternative is a fascinating one, and Gary Warnett’s article on the subject is a must-read for streetwear historians.

 Another classic Italian brand that fell by the wayside, Sergio Tacchini has credible, authentic roots.
-Started in the late ’60s by the professional tennis player of the same name, the label was an endeavor to shake up the boring, all-white dress code of tennis with exciting colors and new materials.
-As the brand’s distinctively “high-fashion” logo suggests, the brand succeeded in bringing class and luxury to sportswear.
+Started in the late ’60s by the professional tennis player of the same name, the label was an endeavor to shake up tennis’ boring dress codes with exciting colors and new materials.
+As the brand’s distinctively high-fashion logo suggests, the brand brought a touch of class and luxury to sportswear.

-During the heyday of European football’s casual culture in the 1980s, the Italian brand was coveted amongst football fans.
-As the story goes, football fans who travelled to Europe to support their teams were deemed a cut above the home supporters.
-When they travelled to Italian cities for a match, they’d shoplift their favourite Italian sportswear from shop-owners who were completely unprepared for a gang of thirty football hooligans fired up for the game.
+During the heyday of European football’s casuals culture in the ’80s, the Italian brand was highly coveted.
+As the story goes, football fans who traveled to Europe to support their teams were deemed a cut above the home supporters.
+When they traveled to Italian cities for a match, they’d shoplift their favorite Italian sportswear from shop owners who were completely unprepared for gangs of 30+ football hooligans fired up for a game.

-They say any publicity is good publicity, and if people are risking arrest in a foreign country just to own your clothes, you must be doing something right.
+They say any publicity is good publicity, and if people are risking arrest in a foreign country just to possess your clothes, you must be doing something right.
 In 2007, the brand declared bankruptcy and was sold to a Hong Kong businessman.
-Perhaps the brand’s recent collaboration with Gosha Rubchinskiy will open it up to a new generation of consumers, though, and reinvigorate the classic, casual style that made Sergio Tacchini a symbol of Italian sportswear.
+Perhaps the brand’s more recent collaboration with Gosha Rubchinskiy will open it up to a new generation of consumers, reinvigorating the classic casuals style that made Sergio Tacchini a symbol of Italian sportswear.

-Over its forty-year history, the brand has built a reputation through its esoteric and absurd advert campaigns that speak about philosophy and conceptual thinking more than the actual clothing.
+Over its history, the brand has built a reputation through its esoteric and absurd advertising campaigns that speak more about philosophy and conceptual thinking than clothing.
 At its essence, Diesel makes menswear and womenswear with subtle stylistic twists.
-Classic wardrobe essentials are reinvented with an eccentric perspective, and there’s heavy emphasis on individuality and self-expression.
+Classic wardrobe essentials are reinvented with an eccentric perspective and there’s a heavy emphasis on individuality and self-expression.